-On May 14, nearly 300 students flipped their tassels to become the newest bachelor’s graduates of Duke University’s Pratt School of Engineering.
+On May 13, 285 students flipped their tassels to become the newest bachelor’s graduates of Duke University’s Pratt School of Engineering.
 Although each student had their share of unique experiences at Duke, they now face the same question: What’s next?

 For Duke Biomedical Engineering (BME) graduates, there is no shortage of opportunities.
-More than 40 percent of BME students will continue their education by going on to graduate and professional schools, including Harvard Medical School, Columbia University and Stanford Law School.
+More than 40 percent of BME students will continue their education by going on to graduate and professional schools, including Harvard Medical School, MIT and the Johns Hopkins University School of Medicine.
 Others will pursue internships or travel opportunities to continue to cultivate the skills they learned at Duke.
 But the biggest draw for students is employment, with a majority of our graduates going on to full-time jobs after graduation.

 According to Medical Product Manufacturing News, Duke’s BME department is ranked #3 in the country for highest median starting salary for biomedical engineers, with graduates earning an average yearly salary of $70,000 at their first job.
 Duke BME students have also been able to use their degree to pursue jobs in a variety of fields, including biotech, pharmaceuticals, medical device development, healthcare and medicine, and computing and IT services.

 To learn more about a few of our recent graduates, check out our BME Graduates Video Series:

 Sydney Jeffs, a BME major, will move to Boston where she'll work in a tissue engineering lab at the Massachusetts General Hospital while she applies for MD-PhD programs.
 During her time at Duke, Jeffs worked in the West lab, graduated with departmental distinction and recieved the Helmholtz Award for her senior research project.